 Daniel E. Noble Science and Engineering Library.
-The Daniel E. Noble Science and Engineering Library houses books, journals, and microforms in the sciences, engineering, and nursing; and the Map Collection.
+The Daniel E. Noble Science and Engineering Library houses the Map Collection; and books, journals, and microforms in the sciences, engineering, and nursing.
 For more information, access the Web site at www.asu.edu/lib/noble.